Unsolved problems in medicine: Lack of reliable diagnoses in some disorders

-Though manuals like the DSM have covered a lot of ground when it comes to defining mental illnesses, in some disorders the reliability of diagnosis is still very poor.
+Though manuals like the Diagnostic and Statistical Manual of Mental Disorders (DSM) have covered a lot of ground when it comes to defining mental illnesses, in some disorders the reliability of diagnosis is still very poor.
 For example, inter-rater reliability in cases of dementia is very high, with a kappa value of 0.78, while major depressive disorder is often diagnosed differently by independent experts who see the same patient, with a kappa value of just 0.28.

 Cultural issues in defining mental disorders

-Some mental illnesses like paraphilias are still defined by societal and cultural norms, rather than putting the individual's well-being in focus.
+Some mental illnesses like paraphilias, compulsive sexual behavior, personality disorders, etc., are still at least partially defined by societal and cultural norms, rather than a threat to an individual's well-being.

 For example, DSM defined homosexuality as a mental illness, until the American Psychiatric Association decided otherwise in 1973.
 As Richard Green pointed out in a review on pedophilia, psychiatry should identify unhealthy mental processes and treat them, and not focus on cultural norms, moral questions or legal issues.

 As textbooks and handbooks like DSM are usually written by Western authors, a culturally neutral definition of mental diseases is an unsolved problem.
 Though newer editions of the DSM “respect” non-Western cultures by mentioning culture-specific symptom presentations (e.g. a very long time of mourning is regarded as a sign of depression in some cultures, but not in others), the inclusion of cultural factors into diagnostic criteria is seen as a political decision, but not a scientifically founded one.
-The Western viewpoint when defining mental illnesses also creates a cultural blind spot: Manuals rarely discuss how our own Western lifestyle and culture modifies or hides symptoms of mental illnesses.
+The Western viewpoint when defining mental illnesses also creates a cultural blind spot: Manuals rarely discuss how Western lifestyles and cultures may modify or hide symptoms of mental illnesses.

 Still no causal classification of mental disorders

 A patient with a paralysis is referred to an oncologist if the condition is caused by a cancer metastasis in the spinal cord; a treatment by a neurologist is a secondary consideration.
 Likewise, renal insufficiency is sometimes caused by heart problems, and the treatment is thus led by a cardiologist.
 In psychiatry, however, grouping mental disorders by their cause is still an unsolved problem.
 Psychiatric textbooks and manuals cluster disorders by symptoms, which is thought to impede the search for effective treatments.
 This has been compared to an ornithologist's field guide: It allows you to identify birds, but it does not tell you why a species exists in biotope A but not B.

+Additionally, it is debated how a given medication may help a patient, whether it treats a specific chemical imbalance in the brain, merely changes the balance of activity in a way that improves their quality of life, or simply keeps the patient in a more manageable state and/or interferes with processes that enable the symptoms, such as using anaphrodisiac drugs to treat an unwanted paraphilia by suppressing the sex drive altogether, not redirecting it to a more standard preference.